nmanduri999/Matplotlib_Challenge/README.md

 * Generate a pie plot showing the distribution of female versus male mice using pandas

 * Generate a pie plot showing the distribution of female versus male mice using pyplot

+* Generate a box plot of the final tumor volume of each mouse across four regimens of interest